le-emily/meet-halfway/README.md

 Test it out!

-   -Register as a new user to:
+   Register as two new user to:

       - search a midpoint between two locations

-      - add friends

-      - send an invite to meet at a restaurant of your choosing
+      - invite registered users to meet at a restaurant of your choosing